Suffering (dukkha)

 Download audio (1:13)

-7. “Ajahn Ñāniko and Tan Kassapo: “Why be a monk?”
+7. “Ajahn Ñāniko and Tan Kassapo: ‘Why be a monk?’
 Sadhu, sadhu, sadhu.”
 Answered by Ajahn Ñāṇiko and Ajahn Kassapo.
 [Monastic life/Motivation] // [Suffering]

 Download audio (6:07)

 8. “A question for all the bhikkhus: Can you please recall a time when you were intensely attacked by the armies of Mara and had a lot of suffering and what did you do to overcome it?
 What strategy did you use or whether nothing worked at all and you just had to be patient with it and accept it?
 Thank you for your teaching.”
+Answered by Ajahn Pasanno.
 [Monastic life] [Māra] [Suffering] [Patience]

-Abhayagiri 2015 Winter Retreat, Session 22Ajahn Pasanno – Feb.
+Abhayagiri 2015 Winter Retreat, Session 22 – Feb.
 2, 2015

 Download audio (3:00)

 3. “How do you practice with painful feeling?”
+Answered by Ajahn Pasanno.
 [Pain] [Mindfulness of feeling] [Suffering] // [Emotion] [Blame and praise] [Happiness] [Proliferation]

 Sutta: SN 36.6: Sallatha Sutta, The Arrow.

-Abhayagiri 2015 Winter Retreat, Session 33Ajahn Pasanno – Feb.
+Abhayagiri 2015 Winter Retreat, Session 33 – Feb.
 22, 2015

 Download audio (1:49)